 In this case we see a strong company operating in a hostile environment.
 The aim of a Maxi-Mini strategy is to maximize the strengths of a company while minimizing the threats through these strengths.
 A company with strong financial capabilities and cost-reducing skills, could lower its prices to drive out competition.

 Any company would like to be in a position where it can maximize both strengths and opportunities.
 Such an enterprise can lead from strengths, utilizing its resources to take advantage of the opportunties the market is offering.
 Companies in these situations could think about expanding internationally or diversifing their product portfolio to boost revenues.
-For these growth opportunties you might want to look at the Ansoff Matrix in this article.
+For these growth opportunties you might want to look at the well-known business growth framework: the Ansoff Matrix.

 Figure 4: SWOT Analysis converted into TOWS (SO, ST, WO and WT Strategies)